Golfer's Elbow

 Cause

-The exact cause is unknown.
-We do know that repetitive use of the tendons that flex and rotate the wrist (bend and turn the wrist) can contribute.
-It can also be secondary to another problem in the arm e.g. a shoulder problem.
+The exact cause of golfer’s elbow is unknown.
+However, we do know that it is often linked to repeated use of the tendons that bend and rotate the wrist.
+It can also develop secondary to another problem in the arm, such as an issue with a shoulder.

 Symptoms

-The first signs of golfer’s elbow are usually tenderness and pain over the inside of the elbow.
-Pain often occurs when bending or turning your wrist or making a fist.
-It is often worsened by activities that involve lifting, gripping, pushing, pressing or twisting of the hand and wrist.
-In some cases, the pain can progress down the forearm.
+The first signs of golfer’s elbow are usually tenderness and pain on the inside of your elbow.
+Pain often occurs when you bend or turning your wrist or make a fist.
+Activities that involve lifting, gripping, pushing, pressing, or twisting the hand and wrist can make the pain worse.
+In some cases, the discomfort can spread down the forearm.

 Management

-Golfer’s elbow is a self-limiting condition.
-This means it will eventually settle.
-You can choose not to treat it but allow it to get better on its own.
-However, as the pain can be disabling, there are methods of management that can improve the pain and speed up recovery.
+Golfer’s elbow is a self-limiting condition, which means it will improve over time.
+You may choose not to have any specific treatment and allow it to settle on its own.
+However, because the pain can be quite limiting, there are treatment options that can help reduce your symptoms and may speed up your recovery.

 First Line Treatment

-• Analgesics / non-steroidal anti-inflammatory drugs (NSAIDs) such as Ibruprofen (topical / oral).
+• Analgesics / non-steroidal anti-inflammatory drugs (NSAIDs) such as Ibuprofen (on the skin / oral)

 Injection Therapy

-Current advice is to avoid steroid injections.
-Evidence for other tendon problems has shown that while there may be a short-term improvement in symptoms, people had a worse outcome following a steroid injection in the long-term.
+Current guidance is to avoid steroid injections for golfer’s elbow.
+Research on similar tendon problems has shown that people may have a short-term improvement in symptoms but often experience worse long-term outcomes after having a steroid injection.

 Surgery

-For advice on rehabilitation exercises, please visit the Chartered Society of Physiotherapy webpages and watch the following exercise videos:
+For advice on rehabilitation exercises, please visit the Chartered Society of Physiotherapy website and view their elbow exercise videos:

 Video exercises for elbow pain | The Chartered Society of Physiotherapy